frnmst/kalliope-rest/README.rst

 - Python 3.x
 - [Requests](https://github.com/requests/requests/)
 - [python-magic](https://github.com/ahupp/python-magic)
+- [requests-mock](https://requests-mock.readthedocs.io/en/latest/), for the unit tests

 TODO
 ====

-- Instead of handling all http errors 1 by 1, use a try catch
+- Documentation
 - Ability to pass paramters to the exec by name subcommand
+- Ability to pass paramters as files (see https://github.com/kalliope-project/kalliope/blob/master/Docs/rest_api.md#run-a-synapse-from-an-order specifically the accent-quotes example)
-- Handle all possible exceptions
+- Handle all possible exceptions (in progress)
 - Unit tests (in progress)
-- Documentation
 - PyPi package (in progress)
+- Is there a possibility to encrypt this API?

 Copyright and License
 =====================